 The Group's, or the Joint Venture Entities', operations could result in damage to the environment, particularly through spillage of fuel, lubricants or other chemicals and substances used in operations, or extensive uncontrolled fires.
 Pollution and environmental risks are generally not totally insurable.
 Any uninsured or underinsured loss could harm the Group's, or the Joint Venture Entities', business and financial condition.
-In addition, the Group's, or the Joint Venture Entities', insurance may be voidable by the insurers as a result of certain of the Group's, or the Joint Venture Entities', actions, such as the Group's, or the Joint Venture Entities', vessels failing to maintain certification with applicable maritime self-regulatory organizations.
+In addition, the Group's, or the Joint Venture Entities', actions, such as the Group's, or the Joint Venture Entities', vessels failing to maintain certification with applicable maritime self-regulatory organizations.